For USC’s official vaccination policy, visit the COVID-19 Vaccination Program Policy page.

 I received a vaccine outside of the US other than Pfizer, Moderna, or Johnson and Johnson.
 Does this satisfy the requirement?

-Individuals currently outside the United States should not delay receiving COVID vaccination even if they do not have Emergency Use Authorization(EUA) in the US.
-Please submit proof of those vaccinations to MySHR.
-At present, we are accepting all international COVID-19 vaccines that have received EUA through the World Health Organization (WHO).
+We are accepting all international COVID-19 vaccines that have received EUA through the World Health Organization (WHO).
 We are continually evaluating efficacy data for other vaccines and further recommendations on additional doses of a COVID-19 vaccine may be updated in the future.
-Vaccination will be available for arriving students who are unable to access vaccination prior to the start of the fall semester.

-Decisions by the review committee will be individually communicated by August 15.
+Decisions by the review committee will be individually communicated within two weeks.

-Individuals who are granted exemptions will be required to test regularly through the Pop Testing program (once weekly for graduate students, faculty, and staff; twice weekly for undergraduates).
+Individuals who are granted exemptions will be required to test regularly through the Pop Testing program (every 72 hours).

 Individuals who do not have approved exemptions will be considered out of compliance with the University’s policies and may be subject to revocation of access to campus (including technology platforms) among other actions.

 All USC students, faculty and staff will be required to continue a daily symptom check (through trojancheck.usc.edu).
 Valid Trojan Check requires:

 - Training completion of the appropriate “Hygiene Health and Safety” module (prerequisite, one-time, available August 1) through trojanlearn.usc.edu